Binary Funding Impacts in Derivative Valuation

 \subsection{Mathematical Setup}

 We consider two parties entering a bilaterally cleared contract.
-We call one party a ``hedger'' and the other party a ``counterparty''.
-We sometimes address the hedger (resp. counterparty) ``she'' (resp. ``he'').
+We term one party a ``hedger'' and the other party a ``counterparty''.
+We sometimes address the hedger (resp. counterparty) as ``she'' (resp. ``he'').
 An index $H$ (resp. $C$) will be used to represent the hedger (resp. counterparty).
-The argument of this paper is conducted in view of the hedger.
+The argument of this paper is conducted from the perspective of the hedger.
 The hedger is a financial firm that holds a portfolio to hedge the exchanged cash-flows of the contract.
 The counterparty may or may not be a non-financial firm.
-Note that when we say a ``dealer'', ``bank'', and ``trader'', it is not necessarily addressing the hedger since the counterparty can be also a bank.
+Note that when we refer to a ``dealer'' or ``bank'', we are not necessarily referring to the hedger since the counterparty can also be a bank.